Mediamazine

 To create your own web address on Flickr, follow these steps:

-1. If you haven’t already signed into Flickr, do that now.
+1. If you haven’t already signed into Flickr, do so now.

-2. You’ll find an option on the Welcome to Flickr page to choose your Flickr web address (see Figure 1).
-Click that option.
+2. You’ll find an option on the Welcome to Flickr page to Choose your Flickr web address, as shown in Figure 1, below.
+Click this option.

 Figure 1: Choose your Flickr web address

-3. Once you get to the page where you can choose your web address (see Figure 2), make sure you choose something that you can live with since Flickr web addresses cannot be changed once they are associated with a Flickr account.
+4. You will now get to the page where you can choose your web address, as shown in Figure 2, below.
+Ensure you choose something that you can live with since Flickr web addresses cannot be changed once they are associated with an account.

 Figure 2: Choose your Flickr address

-Your Flickr web address, as you can see in Figure 2 includes the alias you choose–the chosen alias gets suffixed to the “http://www.flickr.com/photos/” URL.
+6. Your Flickr web address, as you can see in Figure 2, above, includes the alias you choose–the chosen alias gets suffixed to the https://www.flickr.com/photos/ URL.
 Your alias cannot contain any spaces, and may contain alphabet letters, numbers, underscores, and hyphens–normally a combination of these works well too.
 Choose something easy–if that alias is already taken, Flickr asks you to choose something else.

-4. Next, Flickr asks you to confirm if you are sure you want to choose this alias (see Figure 3).
+7. Next, Flickr asks you to confirm if you are sure you want to choose this alias, as shown in Figure 3, below.
 This is your last chance to choose another alias.

 Figure 3: Are you happy with your alias?

-5. Once you have created an alias, you can send your Flickr web address to anyone–and people can see your public photos even if they are not Flickr members.
-I discussed the distinction between public and private photos in an earlier post.
+10. Once you have created an alias, you can send your Flickr web address to anyone–and people can see your public photos even if they are not Flickr members.
+We discussed the distinction between public and private photos in an earlier post.

 Filed Under: F